dlime/Deep-Learning-RC-Car-Data-Collector/README.md

 The smart car is developed based on the open-source hardware Raspberry Pi and integrates the knowledge of mechanics, electronics, and computer, thus having profound educational significance.

 #### Notice:
-It's meant to be used with Sunfounder Rasperry Pi Car Kit.
+This project is meant to be used with `Sunfounder Rasperry Pi Car Kit`

 Before you run any client routine, you must first run the server routine.